thosgood/this-weeks-finds/markdown/151-200/week174.md

 Series \#14, Amer.
 Math.
 Soc., Providence RI, 1999.

-Anyway, the upshot is that we can equivalently define a Frobenius object in a monoidal category as follows: it\'s a monoid object / comonoid object which becomes its own adjoint by letting
+Anyway, the upshot is that we can equivalently define a Frobenius object in a monoidal category as follows: it's a monoid object / comonoid object which becomes its own adjoint by letting

 unit = multiplicative identity composed with comultiplication